charliecalvert/charliecalvert.github.io/elves/_posts/2023-04-25-swedish-ot-pt-sp.markdown

 - [Pulley B](https://www.amazon.com/gp/product/B01JK1NSR6/ref=ewc_pr_img_1?smid=A1T6JNFRXASP3G&psc=1)
 - [Half Roller](https://www.amazon.com/gp/product/B07RWRCN2N/ref=ox_sc_act_title_1?smid=ATVPDKIKX0DER&psc=1)

+## Voice Exercises

+Belly (Diaphragm) Breathing:

+- Place one hand on your chest and one hand on your belly
+- Inhale: Breathe in through your nose.
+Think about breathing low to fill up the bottom of your lungs.
+As you breathe in you should feel your belly press out.
+The hand on your chest should stay relatively still.
+- Exhale: Breathe out with pursed lips.
+As you breathe out gently contract your abdominals.
+Think about pressing the air up from below as you exhale.
+- Repeat this cycle ~10x.

+Use this breathing throughout your stretching and voice exercises

+### Stretches

+Neck Stretches: Hold each position for 2 breath cycles. - Move slowly between each stretch.
+Repeat 3-5x.

+- Ear to Shoulder - R & L
+- Ear to Shoulder, tilt chin back - R & L
+- Look Behind you - R & L
+- Draw circles with your nose

+### Jaw and Tongue Stretches

+Hold 3-5 seconds as tolerated.
+Then Relax.
+Repeat x5.

+- Yawn
+- Tongue Stretches: You should feel these stretch in the back of your tongue and into the top of your throat.
+- Curl tip of tongue down onto lower teeth then press forward.
+- Stick tongue out and down towards your chin

+### Laryngeal Massage

+- Place your fingers on the front of your throat and swallow.
+Find the bump the moves up and then back down.
+This is the front of your thyroid cartilage.
+Think of this as 'home base'
+- Then pinch your thumb and pointer fingers together at 'home base'.
+Then slide your fingers to the sides of the cartilage.
+- Add pressure to one side of your voice box.
+Gently press to the side and then slightly down.

+Repeat 3-4 times on one side.
+Then move to the opposite side.
+Its ok to increase pressure as tolerated.
+If you feel some clicking / popping as your press- don't worry, that is normal.
+Repeat for 3-5 cycles or until you feel like you need a break.

+### Voice Tasks

+**MMMMMMM Sound**: Focus on the vibration in your lips Hold for 4-5 seconds
+Repeat 5x

+**MMMM Syllables**: Focus on the vibration in your lips and clear sounding voice.
+Repeat 3-4x

+- MMMMe
+- MMMMay
+- MMMMy
+- MMMMoe
+- MMMMooo

 ## Exercise Articles

 These are just a few articles to highlight some of the points we have discussed in therapy.